 The cause of brain tumors is not fully understood.
 Researchers globally are investigating potential causes.
 It is understood that certain inherited conditions or genetic mutations are linked with brain tumors.
 These include multiple endocrine noplasia, Von Hippel-Lindau disease and neurofibromatosis type 2.
 (11)

 Mobile phones have not been shown to cause cancer or more specifically brain cancer.
-Currently, the evidence is very weak.
+Current evidence is very weak.
 (12) Despite over a decade of widespread mobile usage globally, there has been no upward trend observed in brain cancer incidence rates.
 (13)

 Diagnosing brain tumors

 What you can expect from your visit with the doctor is a series of questions about your symptoms as well as your personal and family health history.

 Often a physical exam will be performed which includes a neurological exam.
 If there is reason to suspect a brain tumor, the doctor may request one or more of the following (6)